 First, we need to establish a distinction between an intentional Mary Sue and an accidental one.
 Characters like Jenna Silverblade, for example, are very clearly Mary Sues, but that's what the author wants.
 Oh, she doesn't want the criticism of the character being called a Mary Sue, but it is clear that the author has deliberately written one.
 This guide is not intended to deal with that kind of Mary Sue.

 The second thing you need to understand is what a Mary Sue is.
-A Mary Sue is an audience reaction to a series of events that strongly suggests that the author herself is unduly favoring a character by changing other characters or the environment in inappropriate ways.
+A Mary Sue occurs when the audience believes that the author herself is unduly favoring a character-by changing other characters or the environment in inappropriate ways.
 When the audience calls "Mary Sue" on a character, the author has shattered their Willing Suspension of Disbelief.
 There are a number of subjective points here, which naturally means that everyone's Mary Sue threshold is different.
 But it does suggest some places to look.

 Essentially, there are two basic faults that lead to the accidental Sue.
 One of them is any form of author/audience dissonance.
 That is, the author is thinking one thing, but the audience is getting another.
 The other fault is when the reader hits some form of trigger, a pattern of behavior that he or she personally finds is an indicator of a Mary Sue.

 These sound similar, but they are different.
 The former is caused by the author not properly communicating.
 The latter is caused by something that is somewhat out of the author's control.
 That's not to say that the latter cannot be avoided.
 There are ways to dodge certain popular Mary Sue triggers.